 I am a Swedish Research Council Fellow at the Department of Government, London School of Economics and Political Science (LSE).
 As of September 2015, I will be Assistant Professor of Political Science at University of Missouri- Columbia.
 I received my PhD in Political Science from Lund University (Sweden) in 2012.
-In my dissertation I studied the effects of opposition coordination and election turnovers for democratization in competitive authoritarian regimes.
-The dissertation was acknowledge with the Oscar II award for best Social Science dissertation at Lund University in 2011 and 2012.
+In my dissertation, I studied the effects of opposition coordination and election turnovers for democratization in competitive authoritarian regimes.

 Before taking up my current position at LSE, I held research and teaching positions at the University of Texas at Austin (UT-Austin) and at the German Institute of Global and Area Studies (GIGA), Hamburg.
 I specialize in comparative politics and most of my research revolves around the issues of democratization more broadly and especially elections in new democracies.
 I have a specific, but not exclusive, interest in African politics.
 Please have a look at my publications page for a more comprehensive list of finished and ongoing research.

-I have taught several courses on democratization theories, methods and European Politics at UT-Austin and Lund University.
+I have taught several courses on democratization theories, methods and European Politics at the LSE, UT-Austin and Lund University.